 Skyscanner Travel Insight data evaluates the fastest growing destinations in China.
 The data reflects strong domestic, and Asia-Pacific growth, projected by airline industry analysts.
 The fastest growing destinations also span locations along the new Silk Road.

-For example, while the fastest growing destinations out of Shanghai International Airport include domestic Dayong Airport, as well as Asia-Pacific destinations in Japan, Malaysia, Thailand, South Korea, and Vietnam, they extend onwards to Europe.
-Vladivostok International Airport in Russia ranks second after Dayong in rapid growth, and both Prague in the Czech Republic and Vienna in Austria figure among the top 10.
+For example, while the fastest growing destinations out of Shanghai International Airport include domestic Dayong Airport, as well as Asia-Pacific destinations in Japan, Malaysia, Thailand, South Korea, and Vietnam; with Vladivostok International Airport in Russia ranking second after Dayong in rapid growth.
+High growth destinations also extend onwards to Europe, with both Prague in the Czech Republic and Vienna in Austria among the top 10.

 Source: Skyscanner Travel Insight data shows the number of ranking positions gained by destinations booked via Skyscanner from Shanghai every month over the previous 12 month period to September 2017